webtories/wbt-sylius-shipment-export-plugin/README.md

 You can use predefined CSV type for shipment providers Geis and Czech Post) or write your own exporter.

-Your custom exporter has to implement `MangoSylius\ShipmentExportPlugin\Model\ShipmentExporterInterface` and must be defined as service.
+Your custom exporter has to implement `ThreeBRS\SyliusShipmentExportPlugin\Model\ShipmentExporterInterface` and must be defined as service.
 Check out our sample implementations.